The Center provides many opportunities to graduate students, from

 Center in order to expand their understanding of the causes and

 consequences of poverty.

-poverty research from a variety of disciplines.
-With Lake Tahoe
+and students engaged in poverty research from a variety of

-as a backdrop, faculty provided advice and workshops on grad
+disciplines.
+Faculty provide advice and workshops on grad school

-school success and the career market, while eight students gave
+success and the career market, while students give

 presentations on their dissertation work to a crowd of